Sea and Society, Master's Programme

 - Seascape Governance in Times of Global Change

-During the third semester, you can choose two elective courses or one course and an 8-week internship.
+During the third semester, you can choose between an internship, exchange studies, or elective courses, provided you meet the requirements for each course.
 Here are some examples of electives:

 - Conservation and the Genetics of Populations